 "Dirty Shirt" Sam.
 His whole family has been in logging since the gold rush in California where they started felling trees in the Sierra Nevada.
 He got his name because he doesn't like to change his shirt and is periodically thrown into the nearest water by his buddies to bath and wash that shirt despite his protest.
+Or, perhaps because he is meticulous about his shirts and tries to keep them fresh and clean.
 His mother used to do his laundry in the Sierra Nevada.
 In fact, she and his sisters made almost as much money as the men by cooking and washing at the logging camp where he grew up.